BenedettoSimone/SmartCity-Arduino/README.md

 <p align="center"><img src="./images/dashboard-deploy.png"/></p>

 ## Step 4: Place all devices on the box model
 We connected each sensor to an Arduino WIFI REV 2.
+The full code is in ``MainProgram``.
 <p align="center"><img src="./images/box_wiring.jpg"/></p>